 Commedia dell Arte, and Carnivale masks – The Art of Comedy masks represent trades, characters and ethnic traditions from around Italy dating back to the sixteenth century.

 Prices vary dramatically depending on quality with plastic factory-made ones starting at about €6, going up to hundreds of Euros for fancier pieces with more ornate designs and decoration.
 This would be my top pick of a Venetian souvenir to get.

-Hours: Stores and stalls selling masks generally 9am-9pm.
+- Hours: Stores and stalls selling masks generally 9am-9pm.

-Cost: From €6 up to hundreds depending on quality.
+- Cost: From €6 up to hundreds depending on quality.

 Venice, like all cities in Italy, is full of beautiful churches.
 As you stroll around the city, you’ll come across many of them.
 My advice is to go into any you see that are open and explore.

 The strong influence of Roman Catholicism in Italy is prevalent within their walls seeing the sumptuous décor, windows, domes, and art around them.
 Even the smallest, most modest looking church is intricate and enchanting.

-Hours: Churches usually open from about 10am-sunset.
+- Hours: Churches usually open from about 10am-sunset.
 Closed to visitors during services.

 So there are my top things to do in Venice!
 I hope you enjoyed them and that this helps you find a few more places and experiences to enjoy in the stunning city.

 Venice is beguiling and beautiful.
 It’s light has charmed artists for centuries and I’m sure it will charm you too.
 To me, this quote about Venice by British poet and critic Arthur Symons sums it up perfectly:

 “A realist, in Venice, would become a romantic by mere faithfulness to what he saw before him.”